Lexari0/Sketchbook/wiki/api.md

 Parameters:

 - `q`: Search query as a `+` delimited series of tags.
-A tag prefixed with `-` must be excluded from results.
-If multiple tags are prefixed with `~`, only one of them must be included on an item for it to be included in the results. `page:PAGE_INDEX` allows specifying the page of search results to retrieve.
+See the Search wiki page for more information.
 - `simple` (optional): If provided, no database or external API (eg: visibility) lookups are performed.
 Useful for only getting relevant URIs.

 #### Example Response